cs50/cs50.readthedocs.io/faq/cs50x.md

 Yes, any scores you received on past years' problem sets have been imported into CS50x 2019.
 However, moving forward, you must submit CS50x 2019's problem sets.

+## I won't be able to finish the course before 31 December 2019.
+What will happen?

+After 31 Dec, the course will be updated to the 2020 edition.
+Your progress from 2019 will be carried forward to the 2020 course.
+Moving forward, you must submit CS50x 2020's problem sets.
+Please see the chart on the front page of the CS50x course page for your 2019->2020 transition instructions (coming in January 2020).

 ## Is my child too young to take CS50x?

 CS50x is perhaps best suited for ages 12 and up.
 Younger students might need a hand from a parent.